 The Electoral Register gave public notification on its website on 8 August 2023 that the personal data breach had occurred.
 The notification stated that it had been identified in October 2022, However, the stolen data puts millions of citizens at risk of fraud and identity theft.

-The following data may have been accessed in the breach:
+The following categories of personal data currently believed to have been exposed in the breach:

 As stolen information is often used by cybercriminals, anyone affected by the breach should take immediate steps to protect themselves.